Identifying the Best Community Colleges for Workforce Training

 College students on campus

-In partnership with Harvard University’s Project on Workforce and its initiative on Reimagining the Economy, the PROMISE Center is examining how community colleges across the country approach and succeed with workforce training.
+In partnership with Harvard University’s Project on Workforce and Reimagining the Economy, AIR is examining how community colleges across the country approach and succeed with workforce training.
 Together, we are integrating multiple national datasets documenting community colleges’ workforce training outcomes.
-With this data, we will seek to identify colleges that are most effective in generating training for high-wage jobs, particularly for traditionally underserved populations.